GoogleChrome/web.dev/src/site/content/en/fast/codelab-imgix/index.md

 ## imgix client libraries

-After you become familiar with how to form an imgix URL, you can begin to integrate them in your website.
+After you become familiar with how to form imgix URLs, you can begin to integrate them in your website.
 However, doing this manually can take a lot of time, especially depending on the size of the application.
 To facilitate this, imgix offers a variety of [client libraries](https://docs.imgix.com/libraries?utm_source=webdev&utm_medium=referral&utm_campaign=codelab), which allows developers to programmatically build URLs and streamline integration.
-The imgix SDK offers both backend and frontend libraries in a variety of common languages and web frameworks, each providing utilities that follow Imgix’s recommended best practices.
+The imgix SDK offers both backend and frontend libraries in a variety of common languages and web frameworks, each providing utilities that follow imgix’s recommended best practices.
 This codelab will explain how to use the imgix.js library.

 ## Serve responsive images using imgix.js

 imgix.js is a Javascript library that allows developers to easily generate responsive images using the `srcset` and `sizes` attributes.
-What usually requires a lot of manual configuration on the front end can now be done in just a few lines code.
+What usually requires a lot of manual configuration on the frontend can now be done in just a few lines code.

 ### Getting started